rchillyard/TableParser/README.md

 and outputs a JSON file.
 This way of parsing is a little different from what is shown in the worksheets.
 But both are effective.
-The minimum code necessary to read parse the CSV file as a table of "Player"s, using as many defaults as possible is:
+The minimum code necessary to parse the CSV file as a table of "Player"s, using as many defaults as possible is:

     case class Player(first: String, last: String)